Get

 Unsafe or Unethical Breeding Practices

-Some unsafe and unethical breeding practices are already criminal under animal neglect laws.
-If you suspect that a breeder is neglecting or abusing their animals, report it to the authorities or animal control to remove the dogs from their care.
+Unethical dog breeding practices that violate federal, state, or local animal welfare laws can result in legal actions against individuals who engage in them.
+If you suspect that a breeder is neglecting or abusing their animals, report it to the authorities or animal control to have them remove the dogs from their care.

-Unethical breeding practices include but are not limited to having too many dogs on a small property, unsafe kenneling, having so many dogs that they can’t properly be cared for, and inbreeding dogs.
+Unethical breeding practices include but are not limited to overcrowding dogs in a small area, unsafe or unsanitary kenneling conditions, denying basic necessities like food, water, or veterinary care, having so many dogs that they can’t properly be cared for, inbreeding dogs, or breeding dogs with known severe hereditary conditions.

-When beginning their journeys, aspiring breeders should consider the AKC Breeder of Merit program as the absolute minimum standard of dog breeding rather than a gold standard.
+When beginning their journeys, aspiring breeders should view the AKC Breeder of Merit program as the minimum standard of dog breeding, rather than a gold standard.

 See also: